 An overview of results for Australian broadacre and dairy farms is released at the ABARES OUTLOOK Conference each March.
 This includes analysis of farm costs, receipts, income, profit, rates of return, performance by state and performance by industry (defined by ANZSIC).
 Farms are classified to ANZSIC-based industries based on the relative contribution of farm outputs to total output.
 This method allows analysis to focus on relatively homogeneous groups of farms.

 Subsequent analyses of farm performance are published for beef, lamb, grain and dairy farms.
 These industries are classified more broadly than those published at OUTLOOK to provide a more complete picture of trends and variation in performance across farms by type of commodity produced, size and region.

-17 May 2018: Reports for Farm financial performance for the
+27 July 2018: Reports for Farm physical characteristics for the

 dairy industries are now available.
-These web-reports present estimates of the incomes, profits, costs and rates of return for beef farmers, grain farmers, lamb-producing farmers and dairy farmers for 2015–16 to 2017–18.
+These web-reports present estimates of the physical characteristics for beef farmers, grain farmers, lamb-producing farmers and dairy farmers for 2015–16 to 2016–17.
 The reports draw on data from the ABARES annual Australian Agricultural and Grazing Industries Survey (AAGIS) and the Australian Dairy Industry Survey (ADIS).